Nazeeefa/bioinfo_nf/README.md

 ### What to find:

-- Script for demultiplexing FASTQ files (written in Python 3)
+- Script for demultiplexing (written in Python 3)

 |> |Time Statistics|
 |:--|:-------:|